1. Call for Entries

 9. Jury

-- The Jury may declare any category void or recommend special recognitions.
+The Jury may declare any category void or recommend special

 10. Jury Proceedings

-- Jury proceedings will conclude with an evaluation report and award decision.
+Jury proceedings will conclude with an evaluation report and award

 11. Inquiries